jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 # Story Hooks
 # Mysteries

+## To Netrus

+## Lvl 2

+### Wanted - Og-SkullEater

+    Find a SkySilver

+    Sled

+    Learn that Og-SkullEater was instructed to find magic items

+    Yes there is a plot against Netrus

 ## Netrus - Village

 Inside Netrus, everyone is friendly and helpful; charmed to each other in Netrus